 Woodlouse Spider Appearance

-After a period that is believed to be up to a few weeks, the spiderlings go out on their own and search for food and adequate shelter.
-These spiders reach full maturity around 18 months, and they typically live an additional 2 two 3 years as adults.
 When looking for suitable places to call home, woodlouse spiders prefer dark, quiet crevices or areas hidden under rocks and debris.
 The spider’s name comes from its diet that consists largely of small invertebrates, such as woodlice, and small cracks in decaying wood make the perfect home for woodlouse spiders.
 The creature’s chelicerae are incredibly strong for its size, and they are perfect for cutting through the exoskeletons of unlucky prey.

 While woodlouse spiders do not spin webs, the silk enclosures they make do serve as a type of “house” that provides protection from predators and the elements.
 During the day, these spiders are often resting and waiting for nightfall inside of their silken houses.
 Woodlouse spiders are nocturnal hunters that actively seek their prey at night rather than waiting for their victims to get caught in a web.
 It is not common to see woodlouse spiders active during the day.